 The total costs for Ontario local electricity distribution companies are evaluated by the Pacific Economics Group LLC (PEG) on behalf of the OEB to produce a single efficiency ranking.
 The electricity distributors are divided into five groups based on the magnitude of the difference between their respective individual actual and predicted costs.
-London Hydro's 2018 results kept us in the Group 3.
+London Hydro's 2019 results kept us in the Group 3.
 Group 3 distributors are defined as having actual costs are within +/- 10% of predicted costs.
 Group 3 is considered average performers - in other words, London Hydro's costs are in the average cost range for distributors in the Province of Ontario.
-In reviewing the provincial electricity distributors 2018 results, 41% (26 distributors) (2017 - 45% (29 distributors)) of the Ontario distributors were ranked as "average efficiency"; 30% (19 distributors) (2017 - 25% (16 distributors)) were ranked as "more efficient"; 14% (9 distributors) (2017 - 17% (11 distributors)) were ranked as "least efficient."
+In reviewing the provincial electricity distributors 2019 results, 29 distributors (2018 - 26 distributors) of the Ontario distributors were ranked as "average efficiency"; 17 distributors (2018 - 19 distributors) were ranked as "more efficient"; 6 distributors (2018 - 9 distributors) were ranked as "least efficient."

 As previously indicated in our DSP commentary, the most significant factor associated with the increased costs within London Hydro is due to the incremental growth within the City of London.
-The three year gross spending average of City and Developer works have been \$2.4M and \$10.4M while the amounts in the three preceding years were \$1.9M and \$6.6M, an increase of 22% and 58% respectively.
+The three year gross spending average of City and Developer works have been \$13.3M while the amounts in the three preceding years were \$12.8M, an increase of 3.3%.
 It is London Hydro's opinion that this incremental spending associated with the growth of the City of London is the primary contributor for moving from tier 2 to tier 3 in 2017.